-Mal de Debarquement Syndrome (MDDS) is a condition characterised by constant feeling of rocking/swaying.
-Usually this comes on after a boat ride (hence the name).
-It can also occur after a plane, train or car ride or even spontaneously.
+Mal de Debarquement Syndrome (MDDS) is a condition characterized by a constant feeling of rocking/swaying.
+Usually, this comes on after a boat ride (hence the name).
+It can also occur after a plane, train, or car ride or even spontaneously.
 Often patients feel better if they are back in a car, boat, plane or train.
 There may be overlap with chronic subjective dizziness.
-Some patients have other symptoms sensory sensitisation.
+Some patients have other symptoms of sensory sensitization.

 The cause and best treatment for MDDS are not clear.
 Some patients improve spontaneously.
-For other the problems persists.
-Some benefit from a drug Clonazepam.
+For others, the problems persist.
+Some benefit from the drug Clonazepam (or Diazepam).
+This is however potentially addictive medication.
+I have successfully treated some patients with Venlafaxine (an antidepressant class drug).
+The medication has to be started at the lowest dose (or even half of the lowest strength tablet) and very gradually increased.
 Other treatments tried include magnetic stimulation (see here).

 Recent research by Dr Dai et al in 2014 (see here) has suggested that optokinetic visual stimulation (optokinetic treatment) can help some patients.
-Patient with MDDS were placed in a room with a screen with a moving black/white stripe pattern (it is important that the whole visual field is covered) while their heads were tilted (rolled see video below) 20 degree from side to side (ear to shoulder alternatively) by an assistant for 3 to 5 minutes, 1 to 8 times a day for 1 week.
+Patients with MDDS were placed in a room with a screen with a moving black/white stripe pattern (it is important that the whole visual field is covered) while their heads were tilted/rolled (see video below) 20 degrees from side to side (ear to shoulder alternatively) by an assistant for 3 to 5 minutes, 1 to 8 times a day for 1 week.
 The pattern either moves from left to right or vice versa.
 The direction of movement of the visual field (to left or to right) was determined by some balance tests.
 The sway frequency of the side to side tilt was determined by the patient’s own rocking/sway frequency.

-You will also require internet connection usually via WiFi.
+You will also require an internet connection usually via WiFi.

 There is no guarantee that this treatment will be successful.